ElioIshak/AIndicate/README.md

    - Predicts if tomorrow's price will go UP or DOWN
    - If confidence ≥ 55%, suggests **Buy** or **Sell**
    - Otherwise, it recommends **Hold**

 ---

+## 📌 Features Used

+AIndicate uses a diverse set of engineered features that help the AI model identify price trends, momentum, and market volatility:

+1. Technical Indicators:

+- RSI (Relative Strength Index):
+   **Measures recent price gains/losses to detect if an asset is overbought or oversold -> useful for spotting potential reversals.**

+- SMA (Simple Moving Averages ~ 10-day and 30-day):
+   **Smooth out price noise to capture overall trend direction.**

+- SMA Crossover Signal:
+   **Indicates bullish or bearish momentum when short-term and long-term SMAs cross —> widely used in trading strategies.**

+- MACD & MACD Signal Line:
+   **Capture momentum shifts by comparing short- and long-term EMAs —> helpful for detecting trend changes.**

+- Stochastic RSI:
+   **Increases the sensitivity of RSI by analyzing its own momentum —> highlights quick shifts in price strength.**

+- EMA (Exponential Moving Average):
+   **Averages price with more weight on recent data —> reacts faster to price movements than SMA.**

+- Bollinger Bands (Upper, Lower, Width):
+   **Measure volatility and potential price breakouts or pullbacks using dynamic price bands.**

+2. Price & Volatility Features:

+- Daily Return:
+   **Measures daily percentage change in price —> forms the core signal for trend direction.**

+- Volume:
+   **Reflects trading activity —> spikes in volume often confirm the strength of price movements.**

+- Open-to-Close Return (OC Return):
+   **Captures intraday sentiment by comparing the day’s open and close prices.**

+- Daily Range (High–Low / Close):
+   **Reflects the strength of daily price movement —> useful for detecting strong market activity.**

+- Rolling Standard Deviation (10-day):
+   **Tracks recent volatility levels —> helps detect unstable or uncertain market periods.**

+3. Lagged Historical Features (past 60 days):

+- For each of the above metrics, past 60 days of values are included to allow the model to detect temporal patterns and trends — just like a trader would analyze historical charts to make decisions.

+---